What is a Cloud based VoIP Phone System?

 “The Internet is the heart of the new civilization, and telecommunications are the nervous system or the circulatory system.” ~ Carlos Slim

-Cloud-based VoIP phone systems have enabled companies to re-imagine how they can connect with other people without compromising their budgets.
+Cloud phone systems have enabled companies to re-imagine how they can connect with other people without compromising their budgets.
 It has also emerged as a key technology for improving productivity in the workplace and providing flexibility and mobility to employees.
-No wonder then, that many companies that are trying to control costs are in awe of cloud-based VoIP systems.
+No wonder then, that many companies that are trying to control costs are in awe of cloud based VoIP systems.

-Most people get confused between a Business VoIP (Virtual PBX) and Cloud Phone Systems (Hosted PBX in the cloud) and tend to believe that both are the same.
+Most people get confused between a Business VoIP (Virtual PBX) and Cloud hosted VoIP phone systems and tend to believe that both are the same.
 Though essentially the same thing, there is a significant difference in their functionality.

-A cloud-based phone system is essentially a business communications solution.
-It is hosted and maintained by your VoIP service provider in its data centers.
+A cloud hosted VoIP phone systems is essentially a business communications solution.
+It is hosted and maintained by your cloud VoIP service provider in its data centers.
 The services are delivered to you through your internet connection.
-The key features of a cloud-based VoIP phone system are:
+The key features of a cloud VoIP phone system are:

 - Hosted PBX capability, having the same routing and call management features as that of a traditional PBX using voice over IP (VoIP) to facilitate calls over the internet.

-- A cloud-based VoIP phone system has other capabilities as well, like a traditional office phone system.
-But these come at a much more cost-effective price point.
-One example being long-distance calling.
+- A cloud based VoIP phone system has other capabilities as well, like a traditional office phone system.
+But these come at a much more cost effective VoIP app development point.
+One example is long-distance calling.

-- Cloud-based phones can also be white-labeled, thereby helping small businesses in brand building.
+- Cloud phones systems can also be white-labeled, thereby helping small businesses in brand building.

 - VoIP technology converts analog audio signals into digital messages.
 This message can travel over the internet.
 VoIP and softphones enable companies to be mobile without losing the personal touch of voice communications.

-- Cloud-based VoIP phone systems are hosted at the VoIP provider’s data center, rather than the office premises.
+- Cloud VoIP phone systems are hosted at the VoIP provider’s data center, rather than the office premises.